Back to Blog

 • React: The UI library (the building blocks)

-• Next.js: A complete framework using React (the finished house)
+• Next.js: A complete framework built on React (the finished house)